Historic Spain - The places that forged a country

 Next we plunge south to Guadalupe.
 Home of our lady of Guadalupe and a major place of pilgrimage even today.
 Only Santiago de Compostella is more venerated and in the middle ages gates were built to keep the pilgrims out, so many were sleeping in the town square.
 The driving in this area is unparalleled in Spain in its quality– a drivers dream!

 After Guadalupe it’s Toledo.
 Two nights here so you can visit the Alcazar and get a view of Spanish history and conquests through different eyes.
-Toledo was famously besieged during the civil war and always had a reputation for excellent metalwork, including making swords that gave their users an edge when swashbuckling
+Toledo was famously besieged during the civil war and always had a reputation for excellent metalwork, including making swords that gave their users an edge when

 Up to this stage we haven’t stayed in a castle with battlements and crenelations so Siguenza is our stop.
 It was central to the early medieval civil wars (Pedro the Cruel had his wife (a Bourbon) incarcerated there) and during the civil war the republicans held the cathedral whilst the nationalists held the castle.
-There wasn’t much left when it was rebuilt as a hotel in the ‘60s
+There

 We finish inland at Argomaniz—a lovely little Parador in a town where virtually no-one (less than 150) lives.
 Napoleon couldn’t hang on to Spain and the Duke of Wellington, plus the Spanish and the Portuguese saw to it that he was kicked out at the battle of Vitoria, Where did he sleep the night before?
 At what is now the Parador…